ClickFunnels’ marketing is nothing short of genius.

 - Yes.
 It can feel a little spammy.

-But the system behind their success is a masterclass in effective marketing.
+But the system behind their success is pure genius.

 Their sales funnels are built on what is, essentially, a very well constructed Yes Ladder.
 The more of these studies I do, the more I realise that the Yes Ladder is at the core of a ridiculous number of successful strategies.